xblanc33/dblp_ranker/README.md

   -o, --out file     The output file to generate.
   -p, --patch file   DBLP and Scimago rewriting rules for ranking queries.
-                     Default value is *patch.json* --url url          URL of the target DBLP page.
+                     Default value is *patch.json*
 ```

 ## Patches